Hardfive/ProBettor/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Probettor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [hhdur5132@gmail.com](mailto:hhdur5132@gmail.com).

 ## What should I know before I get started?